for other posts, please view:

 Opinion.

 Israel has never won the propaganda war of world opinion.
-With recent operations in the Gaza Strip, they will continue to be looked down upon as aggressors despite the obvious truce violations by their sworn enemy, Hamas.
-We think it has never actually tried and has walked the line alone.
-It has done so in the name of defending its people, culture and basic right to exist (even at 1967 borders).
-In recent years (perhaps since Oslo) it has attempted to approach peace with a gun and stick.
+With recent operations in the Gaza Strip, they will continue to be looked down upon as aggressors despite actions taking place based on obvious truce violations by their sworn enemy, Hamas.
+We think it has never actually tried to explain itself to the global body and has walked the line of its existance alone.
+It has done so in the name of defending its people, culture and basic right to exist (even at 1967 borders) after coming close to planned extinction.
+In recent years (perhaps since Oslo accords) Israel has attempted to approach peace with its Palestinian neighbors a gun and stick.
 It offers compromise while standing ready to fight back attempts to exterminate it.
 In the slug fest of Middle East politics, it seems that both sides can see no other way.
 Israel has no choice.
-It’s very existence is on the line.
+Its very existence is on the line.

-Hamas ended the truce.
-They instigated the war.
 Now as they are being pounded into the ground they long for, they cry foul.
 Why?
 To claim victory?
-Will they stand on he bodies of their dead people and destroyed buildings like Secretary General Hassan Nasrallah and claim victory?
+Will they stand on the bodies of their dead people and destroyed buildings like Secretary General Hassan Nasrallah and claim victory?
 They certainly will, while their people starve.

 History’s wars show victory for those that concede defeat and pick up the plough.
 In the eyes of Hamas, only the extermination of the Jews will do, yet they throw their women and children into the fire with no mercy in the name of Jihad.
 We hope they see through the violence and plague that has fallen upon them.
 The violence is an eye for an eye.
 The plague is their failed leadership.
 Israel has no moral obligation to restrain from defending its people despite the ferocity of their attacks.